 Jaguar Land Rover is branching out from making cars to fostering tech startups.

 The British automaker previously announced its planned launch of an “Innovation Incubator” program next month in Portland, Oregon, to encourage new developments in automotive infotainment tech.

 JLR Engineering Director Nick Rogers describes the program as a “Shark Tank/Dragon’s Den”-style competition, in which startups will be invited to pitch ideas and win the company’s support.

 That includes a space in the new Innovation Incubator center JLR plans to build in Portland.
 The carmaker will also recruit 50 more engineers to work directly with the startups brought into the project.

 JLR hopes this approach will help it cast a wider net in its search for the next big infotainment MacGuffin, attracting newer and smaller companies that might not normally work in the car industry because of lack of experience or resources.

-The program officially starts this May with an “outreach” to U.S. universities.
+The program officially starts with an “outreach” to U.S. universities.
 JLR says it will select around 120 startups to work with over the next decade.